-8. FINISHING PROFILE
+FINISHING PROFILE

-It is recommended that renders and plasters are raised from the floor by 20-25mm to prevent bridging from the floor.
-800 Finishing Profile, available in 2 metre lengths, should be fitted to the bottom of the membrane as a plaster stop, guaranteeing that the plaster/render will stop short of the floor.
-800 Profile must be fixed at the same time as the membrane and therefore before the plaster or render is applied.
-800 Profile is not recommended where the run of wall is uneven or when the membrane is extended down past the slab.
-Once the finish has been applied and has dried, the 20-25mm gap to the bottom of the plaster/render should be covered by a wooden skirting.
+- It is recommended that renders and plasters are raised from the floor by 20-25mm to prevent bridging from the floor.
+Newton 800 Finishing Profile, available in 2 metre lengths, should be fitted to the bottom of the Newtonite as a plaster stop, guaranteeing that the plaster/render will stop short of the floor - 800 Profile must be fixed at the same time as 803 Newtonite and therefore before the plaster or render is applied - 800 Profile is not recommended where the run of wall is uneven or when the membrane is extended down past the slab.
+Once the finish has been applied and has dried, the 20-25mm gap to the bottom of the plaster/render should be covered by a timber skirting.

-9. FINISH (GENERAL)
+FINISH (GENERAL)

-803 Newtonite & Newton 805 Newlath are both suitable for use internally.
-The wall finish can be plaster, render, hydraulic lime or plasterboard bonded to the membrane with a propriety adhesive compound.
-Whilst any cement rendering is prone to cracking, careful application can reduce or avoid this.
-Problems occur when the scratch coat has not been allowed to fully cure prior to the float coat being applied, but the most common problem we see is where the render has not been allowed to fully cure due to accelerated drying.
+- 803 Newtonite is suitable for wall finishes including plaster, render, hydraulic lime or plasterboard bonded to the membrane with a propriety adhesive compound - Whilst any cement rendering is prone to cracking, careful application can reduce or avoid this - Problems occur when the scratch coat has not been allowed to fully cure prior to the float coat being applied, but the most common problem we see is where the render has not been allowed to fully cure due to accelerated drying.
 It is extremely important that the render is slowly cured for a period of 7-10 days, longer if possible.
 The render gets its strength from the chemical processes that take place between the cement content and the added water.
 The cement needs the correct amount of water to be available to it during the whole of the curing period.
-If the render dries too quickly due to exposure to sunlight, wind or even dehumidification, the cement will not be able to react with water producing a weak render that will be prone to cracking.
-The render should be dampened regularly during the curing process and when applied externally, should be protected from the elements with damp hessian with plastic sheeting over.
-Hairline cracking can be made good with fine fillers or alternatively a high-build masonry paint can be applied.
-DO NOT APPLY DECORATIONS UNTIL PLASTERS OR RENDERS ARE THOROUGHLY DRY.
+If the render dries too quickly due to exposure to sunlight, wind or even dehumidification,

+- the cement will not be able to react with water, producing a weak render that will be prone to cracking - The render should be dampened regularly during the curing process - Hairline cracking can be made good with fine fillers, or alternatively a high-build masonry paint can be applied